 Intracom Telecom is a global telecommunication systems & solutions vendor operating for over 40 years in the market.
 The company was derived from Intracom, a company that began operating in 1977 with 10 employees in Athens, Greece, manufacturing and assembling telecommunication equipment to address domestic needs.
 In 2005, Intracom was transformed into a holding company and the telecommunications business unit became a company under the name Intracom Telecom.

 During its four decades of history, the company has successfully participated in major ICT projects worldwide and has received awards and distinctions for its technologies and work environment.
-Today, Intracom Telecom employs over 1,700 highly-skilled professionals and operates own R&D and production facilities.
-Its subsidiaries span across Europe, Russia & the CIS, the Middle East & Africa, Asia and North America.
+Today, Intracom Telecom employs over 1,800 highly-skilled professionals and operates own R&D and production facilities.
+The company has local presence Europe, Russia & the CIS, the Middle East & Africa, Asia and North America.

 Intracom Telecom has extensive know-how and a proven track record in the telecommunications market, serving more than 100 renowned customers in over 70 countries.
 The company develops and provides products, solutions and professional services primarily for fixed and mobile telecom operators, public authorities and large public and private enterprises.